nodejs/node/doc/api/tls.markdown

 ### NPN and SNI

-NPN (Next Protocol Negotitation) and SNI (Server Name Indication) are TLS handshake extensions allowing you:
+NPN (Next Protocol Negotiation) and SNI (Server Name Indication) are TLS handshake extensions allowing you:

   * NPN - to use one TLS server for multiple protocols (HTTP, SPDY)